shcaba/Sebastes_melanops_OR/Document/_main.md

 ### Likelihood Profiles

-Likelihood profiles were conducted for the acoustic-visual survey catchability (q) in natural log-space (ln($q$)), steepness ($h$), and female and male natural mortality ($M$) varying together with a constant ratio matching the reference model (0.19/0.17, female and male values respectively).
+Likelihood profiles were conducted for the the log of initial recruitment (ln($R_0$)), steepness ($h$), and female and male natural mortality ($M$) varying together with a constant ratio matching the reference model (0.19/0.17, female and male values respectively).
 Likelihood profiles were conducted by fixing the featured parameter(s) at specific values across a range of values and estimating all remaining parameters.
 A likelihood profile offers insight into model sensitivity to changing model parameter values, while providing an additional way to describe uncertainty in the parameter by identifying the range of parameters within 1.96 likelihood units of the reference model.

-The profile on the assumption of the acoustic-visual survey catchability demonstrates the expected scaling up and down of the population with the decrease and increase of the catchability, respectively (Figure \ref{fig:AVq-profile}).
-The change in the current spawning output is steeper than the initial spawning output, leading to a steep decline in relative biomass as ln($q$) gets larger.
-As the ln($q$) approaches 1.5, the stock approaches the overfished limit reference point.
-The most supported value of the ln($q$) is found near 1.17 with a very tight support interval.
-The most prominent length data (in samples and associated fisheries) support larger ln($q$) values, while age compositions support smaller ln($q$) values near the value used in the reference model (Figure \ref{fig:AVq-profile-components}).
-The less informed survey indices support larger ln($q$) values on the strength of the best fit index (non-trawl CPUE index).
+The profile on the assumption of $lnR_0$, which sets the initial scale of the population) demonstrates the expected scaling up and down of the population with increasing and decreasing initial recruitment, respectively (Figure \ref{fig:R0-profile}).
+The likelihood profile is well informed to the ultimate maximum likelihood estimate.
+The change in the current year spawning output is steeper than the initial spawning output, leading to a u-shaped relationship in relative biomass.
+No values of $lnR_0$ caused the population to approach an overfished state.
+The non-trawl and ocean boat ages and recruitment data are most supportive of a well-informed initial scale, whereas the index data are not informative to the population scale (Figure \ref{fig:R0-profile-components}).

 The steepness profile showed little information content for this parameter (Figure \ref{fig:steepness-profile}) as the best fit value went towards the bound of 1.
 Changing steepness mostly changed the estimate of initial stock size, with a higher initial stock size needed to make up for the lower recruitment compensation.
-Overall, the relative stock size changed little across a large range of steepness values.
-The biological compositions pushed the steepness to the highest value, whereas the index data indicated a mixed signal for the lowest and highest steepness values (Figure \ref{fig:steepness-profile-components}).
+Overall, the relative stock size changed little with higher steepness values, then dropped most notable below values of 0.5.
+The age compositions pushed the steepness to the highest value, whereas the index data indicated a mixed signal for the lowest and highest steepness values (Figure \ref{fig:steepness-profile-components}).

 The combined profile that varies female and male $M$ while maintaining the reference model offset demonstrated what had be seen in the model development, that when freely estimated, the model wants natural mortality values to be unreasonably high (Figure \ref{fig:M-multiprofile-combo}).
 All likelihood components confirm the drive for higher $M$ values for both sexes (Figures \ref{fig:M-multiprofile-like-components} to \ref{fig:M-multiprofile-survey-components}).
-Given the highly constrained model specification (i.e., a fix q on a survey), the range of reasonable natural mortality values adjust the scale of the population in order to match the value fixed in 2021.
 Similar to the steepness profile, the lower natural mortality values lead to lower productivity, and thus the need for a higher initial biomass, which changes quicker than the current, more pinned down, current biomass value.
 While the scale does change substantially, the current relative stock status is fairly stable and always above the target level.

 ### Retrospective Analysis

-A ten-year retrospective analysis was conducted by running the model and sequentially removing one year of data up through minus 10 years.
+A five-year retrospective analysis was conducted by running the model and sequentially removing one year of data up through minus 5 years.
 Retrospective spawning output (Figure \ref{fig:retro-ssb}) and relatives stock status (Figure \ref{fig:retro-depl}) estimates show a large shift away from a growing population once the acoustic-visual survey is removed from the population.
 The scale shifts downward and the population status show a declining population at or below the unfished level.
 This shows the weight of the treatment choice in the acoustic survey, as well as the more recent data that confirm a recent recruitment.
 The Mohn's rho evaluation of the degree of retrospective pattern in given in Table \ref{tab:RetroMohnsrho}.

 ### Unresolved Problems and Major Uncertainties

 The biggest uncertainty and unresolved conflict is trying to reconcile the signal in the biological data (which want a lower population size and status) versus the acoustic and tag surveys (which want high stock sizes and status).
 This is the major issue the current assessment is confronting.
 Another acoustic-visual survey data point could help resolve how much uncertainty there is in the estimate.
-The lack of contrast in the biological data, despite large sample sizes, is another barrier to interpreting the current conditions, though given models using only biological data, the signal seems clear that the population could be at a lower stock status.
+The lack of contrast in the length composition data, despite large sample sizes, is another barrier to interpreting the current conditions, as lengths drive the model to a lower stock status, while the ages push it to higher stock status, but not as high as the acoustic-visual survey would have it.

 <!--chapter:end:34diagnostics.Rmd-->